How do unis make their decisions?

 Adding an Extra choice

-You might be able to add another choice through our Extra service if you've received decisions from all five universities or colleges and weren't accepted, or if you declined the offers you received.
-Extra is a free service – available for you to apply to one course at a time between 25 February and early July.
-If Extra is available to you, it'll show up as a button when you sign in to Track.
+Extra is a free service – available for you to apply to one course at a time between 28 February and 4 July 2024.
+If Extra is available to you, it'll appear as an option when you sign in to track your application.